BartMassey/bigu/README.md

 This is a response to a Reddit [thread](https://www.reddit.com/r/rust/comments/axxy73/very_new_to_rust_wanted_to_test_it_got_bitten/).
-It contains correct implementations of programs that print 100000! to standard output in Rust, Python 3 and Nickle.
+It contains correct implementations of programs that print a big number to standard output in Rust, Python 3 and Nickle.

 Current timings on my box:

-* `bigu.py`: 4.5s
+* `bigu.py`: 6.0s
-* `bigu.rs`: 7.8s
+* `bigu.rs`: 7.3s
-* `bigu.5c`: 12.9s
+* `bigu.5c`: 38s

-The Rust code currently gives a wrong answer, which is disturbing.

 ## License